Master of Arts Requirements

 Students must complete 42 semester hours, including prerequisites and nine hours on the thesis project.
 In addition, many students must fulfill a language requirement; this will demand extra time and work.

-Residency requirements affecting transfer students stipulate that at least twelve semester hours must be taken at ESR, and that the thesis must be done under the guidance of ESR.
+Residency requirements for ACCESS students include 4 residential courses (during Intensives or during semester) and 4 "blended" courses.
+Residency requirement affecting transfer students stipulate that at least twelve semester hours must be taken at ESR, and that the thesis must be done under the guidance of ESR.

 1) Foundational Courses (9 hours)